MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/universal-application-platform-guide.md

 Extension SDKs let you call specialized APIs for different devices.
 For example, if your UWP app targets an IoT device, you can add the IoT extension SDK to your project to target features specific to IoT devices.

 You can write your app so that you expect it to run only on a particular type of device, and then limit its distribution from the Microsoft Store to just that type of device.
 Or, you can conditionally test for the presence of an API at runtime and adapt your app's behavior accordingly.
-For more information, see [Device families overview](https://docs.microsoft.com/en-us/uwp/extension-sdks/device-families-overview#writing-code).<br>
+For more information, see the **Writing Code** section in [Device families overview](https://docs.microsoft.com/en-us/uwp/extension-sdks/device-families-overview#writing-code).<br>

+The following video provides a brief overview of device families and adaptive coding:
 <iframe src="https://channel9.msdn.com/Blogs/One-Dev-Minute/Introduction-to-UWP-and-Device-Families/player" width="640" height="360" allowFullScreen frameBorder="0"></iframe>

 ## Adaptive controls and input